- 5 quarts water

 Combine the herbs, green onions, buttermilk, lemon juice, and vinegar in a mixing bowl.
 Let macerate for 10 minutes.
 Add the sour cream and mayonnaise, and blend with an immersion blender until creamy.
 Season with salt and pepper.

-Recipe courtesy Chuck Caplener and Jared Nuttall, co-owners of Gatsby's Diner, Sacramento, CA
+Recipe courtesy of Chuck Caplener and Jared Nuttall, co-owners of Gatsby's Diner, Sacramento, CA